• Image 1

 Charts James River

-The thing with the James you can get in shallow water real quick...in fact I noticed Capt Hugh carries a 1.5 dia x 20' long push pole on his boat just in case he gets hung up and he has been fishing the James 38 Years.
+The thing with the James you can get in shallow water real quick...in fact I noticed one of the guides carries a 1.5 dia x 20' long push pole on his boat just in case he gets hung up and he has been fishing the James 38 Years.
 I went to Lowes and bought a closet dowel that is 1.5 dia and 12 foot long I now carry on my boat.

 If you are going to the James for the first time it never hurts to hire a guide to get somewhat a feel for the river.
 I had studied the maps & charts quit a bit and still was surprised to to be somewhat disorientated my first trip.